Insight 4: Manipulate the problem-model-data-metric equation

 Manipulating the model

 In academia and competitions, the model is usually the only component of the equation that is allowed to be manipulated.
 Thus, all resources are spent on this component.
-While academics attempt to invent new models that can be applied to multiple domains, competitive and industrial data scientists focus on improving the models from academia by exploiting the specific constraints of narrow use cases.
+While academics attempt to invent new models that can be applied to multiple domains, competitive and industrial data scientists focus on improving the models from academia by exploiting the specific constraints of small use cases.

 In academia, simple models are preferred because they are generally applicable.

 In the industry, model simplicity improves maintainability and decreases turn-around time.
-This is especially important for applications for which the dataset changes over time because maintainers might want to continually adjust the model accordingly.
+It is especially important for applications for which the dataset changes over time because maintainers might want to continually adjust the model accordingly.

 In the industry, the choice of model can also depend on additional requirements and trade-offs such as: